CDHUppsala/topic-timelines/README.md

 The code uses `numpy` and `matplotlib`.

 The visualisation has been used for providing an overview of the content of several different types of corpora.
 The code is, however, still under development.
-The following examplifies the timeline visualisation on a corpus consisting of Swedish news about climate change.
+The following examplifies the timeline visualisation for a corpus consisting of Swedish news about climate change.
+The y-axis shows the 39 topics that were automatically extracted from the corpus and the x-axis shows the date associated with the texts in the corpus.
+Each text is represented by a vertical line.
+The circles represent the level of association between the topic and the text.
+The larger the circle, the closer the association.
+Many overlapping circles at a certain date indicates that many texts on this topic were published this date.

 ![alttext](climate-news.png)